wisniewskikr/chrisblog-it-java-regular/stream/java-stream-14-parallelstream/Readme.md

 ##### Goal

-In Java, **Stream.findAny()** is a terminal operation that returns an Optional describing an any element of a stream, or an empty Optional if the stream is empty.
+In Java, **parallelStream()** is a method used on collections that creates a parallel stream for processing.
+A parallel stream enables parallel execution of tasks, dividing the workload across multiple threads in a fork-join pool, which can improve performance for large data sets.
+It's a way to leverage multicore processors for data processing with minimal coding effort.

 ##### Functional Interface